SundhedOpdateretmarts 26, 2026

 • Penis: 63%

 The most common type of cancer caused by HPV, cervical cancer, was a leading cause of death among women in the US.
-Wider use of Pap tests and the HPV vaccine have helped decrease the rate of HPV infections and genital warts by over 80%.
-Among women between 20 and 24 years (the first patients to receive the vaccine after its introduction in 2006) cervical cancer rates dropped 65% between 2012 and 2019.
+Wider use of Pap tests, HPV screening, and the HPV vaccine have helped decrease the rate of HPV infections and genital warts by 88%.
+Among women between ages 20 and 24 (the first patients to receive the vaccine after its introduction in 2006) cervical cancer rates dropped 65% between 2012 and 2019.
+Researchers in Scotland have discovered that women vaccinated at 12-13 years old retained high rates of protection against serious cervical precancerous legions.

 Genital HPV is the most common sexually transmitted infection in the US, having the ability to infect both men and women.
 In most cases of HPV, the immune system clears the virus within two years.
 But in some cases, the body isn’t able to get rid of the infection.
 In cancer-causing infections, it can linger and turn normal cells into abnormal ones, which can then become cancer.

-Cancers caused by HPV infection have become highly preventable, largely thanks to clinical leaders' efforts in improving screening and vaccine uptake.
+Cancers caused by HPV infection have become highly preventable, largely thanks to clinical leaders' efforts in improving screening and vaccine uptake — over 90% of infections are preventable, according to CDC.
 An increase in vaccine uptake has the potential benefits of reduced cancer risk, improved sexual health and overall well-being, and better quality of life for patients and communities.

-Promoting HPV vaccination: The role of healthcare providers and administrative leaders
+The role of healthcare providers and administrative leaders in promoting HPV vaccination

 Administrative and clinical leaders play a critical role in reducing HPV infections and associated cancers by making HPV vaccination accessible to all.
 But there have been some challenges to implementing proactive and preventive healthcare with the HPV vaccine.